knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

 <a name="getgroupmembers"></a>
 # **GetGroupMembers**
-> ModelPageResourceGroupMemberResource GetGroupMembers (string uniqueName, int? size, int? page, string order)
+> PageResourceGroupMemberResource GetGroupMembers (string uniqueName, int? size, int? page, string order)

 Lists members of the group